mkolodiy/sbpmjs/packages/sbpm-modeler/README.md

 // Following object are available:
 // - canvas: interaction with canvas
-// - elementCreator: create new elements
+// - elementCreator: create new elements or update an existing one
-// - linkCreator: create connections between elements const { canvas, elementCreator, linkCreator } = modeler;
+// - linkCreator: create links between elements or update an existing one const { canvas, elementCreator, linkCreator } = modeler;

 // Create a new subject